広告 File Shraring Linux PC Zorin OS

 Next, install Cloud Commander.

 Here, we’ll perform a global installation of Cloud Commander.
-A global installation means installing Cloud Commander so that it can be launched from anywhere on the system, not just from its installation folder.
-To do this
+A global installation means installing Cloud Commander so that it can be called from anywhere on the system, not just from its installation folder.

 sudo npm i cloudcmd -g